 Suffering from gum discomfort or pain?
-At Fraser Valley Dental Specialists in Abbotsford, our friendly and dedicated periodontist provides prevention, diagnosis, and treatment for patients suffering from gum disease.
+At Fraser Valley Dental Specialists in Abbotsford, our periodontist provides prevention, diagnosis, and treatment services for patients suffering from gum disease.

 Periodontal disease (also known as gum disease) is an infection of the tissues that surround and support the teeth.
 Gum disease is caused by plaque, a sticky film comprised of food debris, bacteria, and saliva.

-If plaque is not removed, it turns into calculus (tartar).
-When plaque and calculus are not removed, they inflame the tissues surrounding the teeth.
+If plaque is not removed, it can turn into calculus (tartar).
+When plaque and calculus are not removed, they could inflame the tissues surrounding the teeth.

-Periodontal disease presents a variety of symptoms including:
+Periodontal disease could present a variety of symptoms including:

 You may not even be aware that you have gum disease, as it is usually painless in its early stages.

 Gum disease is treatable and early detection can be important for successful treatment.